365th Bombardment Squadron: Strategic Air Command

-Reactivated under Strategic Air Command (SAC) in 1951 with Boeing B-47 Stratojet medium jet bombers, it began flying operational strategic bombardment and refueling missions from MacDill Air Force Base, Florida.
+It was reactivated under Strategic Air Command (SAC) in 1951 with Boeing B-47 Stratojet medium jet bombers, it began flying operational strategic bombardment and refueling missions from MacDill Air Force Base, Florida.
 In 1955, SAC upgraded the squadron to the B-47E, the major production version of the Stratojet.
 In May 1959, the squadron, with B-47s, moved to Bunker Hill Air Force Base, Indiana.

 B-58 operations

 The squadron began training crews on the Convair B-58 Hustler in 1961, replacing its Stratojets.
 The squadron also was equipped with training models of the Hustler.

 At the beginning of the Cuban Missile Crisis in October 1962, Only six B-58s in the entire SAC inventory were on alert.
 Even these aircraft were "second cycle" (follow on) sorties.
 Training was suspended, and the squadron, along with SAC's other B-58 squadrons, began placing its bombers on alert.
 By the first week of November, 84 B-58s were standing nuclear alert, and as SAC redeployed its Boeing KC-135 Stratotankers, 20 of these were "first cycle" sorties.
 Within a short time, this grew to 41 bombers.
 By 20 November, SAC resumed its normal alert posture, and half the squadron's aircraft were kept on alert.

 In December 1965, Robert S. McNamara, Secretary of Defense announced a phaseout program that would further reduce SAC’s bomber force.
 This program called for the mid-1971 retirement of all B-58s and some Boeing B-52 Stratofortress models.
 With the removal of the B-58 from SAC's bomber force, the squadron was inactivated at the end of January 1970.